wealth42/nick-fury/Python Engineering Intern/README.md

-# Python Engineering Intern challenge assignments for Wealth42
+# Python Engineering Intern challenge assignments for Wealth42 SOLUTION

 ## Introduction
 The goal of this challenge is to test your familiarity with concepts in *Python and Data Extraction*.
 To read more about the recruitment process and open opportunities at Wealth42, click [here](https://bit.ly/w42-careers)